proyectitos-fisi/pintos/submissions/project1_threads.md

 > **A3:** What steps are taken to minimize the amount of time spent in
 > the timer interrupt handler?

+To minimize the time spent in the timer interrupt handler:

 - Each time we are about to insert a thread into the `sleep_list`, we check if it should be woken up immediately.
-If so, we unblock it right away.
+If so, we don't sleep and return.

 - The `sleep_list` is sorted by `wakeup_tick` in ascending order.
 Thus the interrupt handler only checks from the beginning of the list until it finds a thread that should